Immortal Regiment: Description

 The main procession in Moscow usually follows the Moscow Victory Day Parade in the morning, and is a televised event aired all over the world.
 The front line of the procession carries a banner with the words Bessmertniy Polk written on it.
-Up to 12 million Russians have participated in the march nationwide in recent years.

-There are also a number of local marches following the same procedure in many Russian cities, including regional and republican capitals and major economic hubs.

-In Belarus the nongovernmental, independent procession has been met with a strong opposition from Lukashenko's government, to give an advantage to governmental processions and events on the day.
+In Belarus the nongovernmental, independent procession has been met with a strong opposition from Belarusian President Alexander Lukashenko's government, to give an advantage to governmental processions and events on the day.

 In Russia

 Since 2015, the President Vladimir Putin and senior Russian officials have participated in the procession in Moscow.
-In 2020, as a result of the COVID-19 pandemic in Russia and the postponement of the 2020 Moscow Victory Day Parade, the Immortal Regiment march, which was supposed to be held on 9 May, was also postponed and was announced to be held Navy Day in a video-conference with President Putin and Minister Sergey Shoygu.
+In 2020, as a result of the COVID-19 pandemic in Russia and the postponement of the 2020 Moscow Victory Day Parade, the Immortal Regiment march, which was supposed to be held on 9 May, was also postponed and was announced to be held Navy Day in a video-conference with President Putin and Defence Minister Sergey Shoygu.
 The reason that was given by President Putin was that "it is impossible to observe any distance by definition" in light of the pandemic.
 These plans were later scrapped and the march was postponed until 2021.
 The de facto Immortal Regiment that was held on 9 May took the form of an online webcast, being viewed more than 20 million times.
 It was the first time something like this was held, with more than 200 media screens throughout Moscow.

+In 2023, the march was cancelled under the pretext of "security".
+An opinion was expressed that it was done so due to fear that portraits of those killed during the Russo-Ukrainian war would be carried, possibly leading to anti-war protests.
+The organizers recommended to use other formats of commemoration instead, e.g., place the portraits on car windshields of as badges on dress, etc..

+On 19 April 2024 Head of the Republic of Crimea Sergey Aksyonov announced that in, 2014 unilateral annexed, Crimea the 9 May Victory Day parade and the Immortal Regiment march (of 2024) was cancelled for security reasons.
+Four days later member of the organizational committee of the Immortal Regiment Elena Tsunaeva announced that Russia has decided to cancel the march.
+Instead the idea was flouted to display portraits of veterans in public, as well as on street media screens and educational institutions.